 Admission to the Program

 In addition to meeting the minimum university requirements for graduate study, applicants must take the Graduate Record Examination, including the General Test and the Advanced Test in Biology.
 International applicants whose first language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL).
 Applicants must submit two letters of recommendation.
-The application deadline to be considered for a merit award is March 1.

 - 30 credit hours of approved graduate work

 - Directed literature research (BIO-790) resulting in a significant paper reviewing some aspect of life science; the subject of this review paper is selected by the student subject to approval by the graduate studies committee and the chair of the department